Demba Seck

-Demba Seck (born 10 February 2001) is a Senegalese professional footballer who plays as a forward for Serie A club Torino and the Senegal national team.
+Demba Seck (born 10 February 2001) is a Senegalese professional footballer who plays as a winger for Serbian SuperLiga club Partizan on loan from Serie A club Torino.
+He also plays for the Senegal national football team.

 Club career

 Seck was raised in the youth system of SPAL and started his senior career in the 2019–20 season in Serie D on loan at Sasso Marconi.

 On 31 January 2022, Seck signed with Serie A club Torino.

+On 23 January 2024, Seck was loaned by Frosinone.

+In August 2024, Seck joined Serie B club Catanzaro on a season-long loan deal with an option to buy.

+Personal life

+Born in Senegal, Seck moved to Italy at an early age to join his father who was living and working in Massa Lombarda at the time.

+In January 2023, Seck was formally reported for revenge porn by an Italian woman; the news became public in September 2023.
+After the news became public, another woman successively reported him.